oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 It's not possible to show in a static screen grab but in your browser as you move your mouse over the legend the selected data is highlighted, and if you click on a line in the legend only that data is displayed.

-Prometheus has a number of mathematical functions we can apply to the graphs it produces, these are perhaps not so much use if there's only a single pod servicing requests, but if there are multiple pods all generating the same statistics (perhaps because of a replica set providing multiple pods to a service for horizontal scaling) then when you gather information such as call rates (the  `application_listAllStockMeter_one_min_rate_per_second` metric) instead of just generating and displaying the data per pod you could also generate data such as `sum(application_listAllStockMeter_one_min_rate_per_second)` which would tell you the total number of requests across ***all*** the pods providing the service.
+Prometheus has a number of mathematical functions we can apply to the graphs it produces, these are perhaps not so much use if there's only a single pod servicing requests, but if there are multiple pods all generating the same statistics (perhaps because of a replica set providing multiple pods to a service for horizontal scaling) then when you gather information such as call rates (the  `application_listAllStockMeter_one_min_rate_per_second` metric) instead of just generating and displaying the data per pod you could also generate data such as `sum(application_listAllStockMeter_one_min_rate_per_second)` which would tell you the total number of requests across ***all*** the pods providing the service (trhis f course assumes that you do have multiple pods).

 It's also possible to do things like separate out pods that are being used for testing (say they have a deployment type of test rather than production) or many other parameters.
 If you want more details there is a link to the Prometheus Query language description in the further-information document